brafdlog/caspion/README.md

 #### You can help with the following:

+Please note that we are currently in **beta**, and issues under [Beta Milestone](https://github.com/baruchiro/israeli-bank-scrapers-desktop/issues?q=is%3Aopen+is%3Aissue+milestone%3ABeta) are prioritized.

 - [Opening new issues](https://github.com/baruchiro/israeli-bank-scrapers-desktop/issues/new)
 - [Good first issues](https://github.com/baruchiro/israeli-bank-scrapers-desktop/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22)
 - English Corrections- I know I need help with English.
 Please report me language errors.
+- [Brainstorming](https://github.com/baruchiro/israeli-bank-scrapers-desktop/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue+label%3Abrainstorming+)- Design issues that I need help and consultation from experienced people.
+- [Help wanted](https://github.com/baruchiro/israeli-bank-scrapers-desktop/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22)- Issues I don't think I can do at this time.

 #### Build Setup